ArshRai17/cool-anemone/content/music.md

 img_alt: Arsh's music profile image
 layout: page
 ---
-Born and brought up in Darjeeling, I grew up listening to bands and musicians like Extreme, Dream Theatre, Europe, George Benson, Jaco Pastorius, Al Jarreau, Bill Withers, Prince, RHCP, and Jamiroquai,  to name a few.
-We are talking about the 90s and mixtapes here.
-From a small-town boy mixing tapes, I now make my own music, taking inspiration from the bands that I grew up listening to yet staying close to my roots.
+I grew up in Darjeeling, surrounded by awesome music.
+I was influenced by bands and artists like Extreme, Dream Theater, Europe, George Benson, Jaco Pastorius, Al Jarreau, Bill Withers, Prince, the Red Hot Chili Peppers, and Jamiroquai—definitely a mix from the 90s and those classic mixtapes!
+From a small-town boy mixing tapes, I now make my own music, taking inspiration from all my old favorites while keeping it close to my roots.

-As an introspective singer-composer, I love creating music that gives listeners a fresh perspective and an impression to ponder over.
-I enjoy combining funk, blues, jazz, reggae and rock with Nepali folk and contemporary music.

-When I’m not recording music in my home studio, you can find me jamming on guitar with some awesome musicians at [The Bluestone Collective](https://www.facebook.com/TheBluestoneCollective/).
+As a singer-songwriter, I love creating music that gives listeners a fresh perspective and an impression to ponder over.
+I like to blend genres, mixing in funk, blues, jazz, reggae, and rock with some Nepali folk and contemporary vibes.
+When I'm not recording music at home, you'll probably find me jamming on guitar with some talented pals at [The Bluestone Collective](https://www.facebook.com/TheBluestoneCollective/).
+It's always a great time!

 ### <a name="songs"></a>